Thea LaFond: Biography

 Competing at the 2018 Commonwealth Games, she made history, becoming the first Dominican athlete to win a medal at the Commonwealth Games after securing a bronze medal in the women's triple jump.
 She competed at the 2020 Summer Olympics, where she served as Dominica's flag bearer, alongside fellow track and field athlete Dennick Luke.
 During the 2022 Commonwealth Games, she improved her result and won a silver medal in the women's triple jump event.
+In 2026, she won the gold medal in the women's triple jump at the Commonwealth Games in Glasgow, the first-ever Commonwealth Games gold medal for Dominica.

 On 3 March 2024, LaFond became the first person from Dominica to win a World Championship gold medal, after taking first place in women's triple jump at the 2024 World Athletics Indoor Championships, setting a national record of 15.01 m.